 Help Children Recovering from Emotional Trauma with this Rewarding Project.

-We need LUNA packs which are small care packages with items that help children self soothe so they can better cope with the assessment, treatment and healing process.
-The kits contain items such as scented Kleenex, a picture frame, stress balls, putty and feathers....If you would like to make and donate kits click here for a flyer with information and directions.
+Our trauma assessment programs help children who are suffering from personal trauma.
+We need help making sensory packages with items that help children self soothe.
+This helps them cope better with the assessment, treatment and the healing process.
+The kits contain items such as stress balls, no-sew blankets and rainsticks....If you would like to make and donate kits click here for a flyer with information and directions.

 Spread Some Cheer this Year!